SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/download-collector-from-static-url.md

 1. Open a terminal window or command prompt, depending on your host type.
 1. Invoke a web request utility such as wget or Invoke-WebRequest.
-For example if you're on a Linux 64-bit host, you can wget the Collector from the command line:
+For example, if you're on a Linux 64-bit host, you can wget the Collector from the command line:

   ```bash
   wget "https://collectors.sumologic.com/rest/download/linux/64" -O SumoCollector.sh && chmod +x SumoCollector.sh